christiansalazar/coco/README.md

 [Go to Coco Repository at Bit Bucket !](https://bitbucket.org/christiansalazarh/coco/ "Go to Coco Repository at Bit Bucket !")
 ------------------------------------------------------------------------------------------------------------------------------

+Requirement: Yii  1.1.11
+if you are using a lower yii version then you will receive an error about "CJavaScriptExpression", please refer to issues about how to solve this issue.

 1. Single & Multi File Uploads via Ajax-jQuery
 1. Drag & Drop.